-Introducing an effective system of the evaluation of the integrity of judges, including with regard to the property status of judges and verification of lawfulness of property, is one of the short-term priorities of this Strategy.
+Introducing an effective system of the evaluation of the integrity of judges, including with regard to the property status of judges and verification of lawfulness of property, is one of the absolute priorities of this Strategy, as well as the Government Programme.
 Moreover, the principles of the mechanism for evaluation of the integrity of judges are the following:

 - (a) integrity must not be evaluated through an ad hoc toolkit and must not be temporary.
-Instead, the process will be ongoing, and judges will permanently undergo such evaluation; - (b) a new, ad hoc body will not be established to carry out evaluation of the integrity of judges; a body endowed with the constitutional mission to ensure independence of the judiciary - the Supreme Judicial Council - will be responsible for solving the issue.
+Instead, the process will be ongoing, and judges will permanently undergo such evaluation within the scope of the disciplinary proceedings for each alleged violation of the rule of conduct; - (b) a new, ad hoc body will not be established to carry out evaluation of the integrity of judges; a body endowed with the constitutional mission to ensure independence of the judiciary - the Supreme Judicial Council will be responsible for solving the issue.